theoffricial/blog/apps/unicop/docs/js-es/testing-frameworks/jest/architecture/appendix-2-jest-worker.md

 You can read the full explanation of that process at the [4.
 Run Tests](./4-running-tests.md) chapter.

-## How the Eco-System Use Jest-Worker
+## How JS Eco-System Uses `jest-worker`

-Because it is generic and is a well solution made by the best, there are more than 600 packages at `npm` that depends on [jest-worker][jw], and many of them are bundler optimization plugins and static code analysis like eslint.
+As mentioned above, as an independent package, other packages can leverage `jest-worker` to their own needs.

-Like testing frameworks bundlers and static code analysis have to heavily deal with I/O and file access tasks.
+A quick search in NPM found that +600 public packages are using `jest-worker`, Where the most popular of them are module bundlers and module bundlers' plugins.

-Some of the most popular packages that use jest-worker:
+Here sharing a short list of some of the popular packages that are using `jest-worker`:

 - [terser-webpack-plugin](https://www.npmjs.com/package/terser-webpack-plugin)
 - [rollup-plugin-uglify](https://www.npmjs.com/package/rollup-plugin-uglify)